superfaceai/one-sdk/host/js/README.md

 ## Setup

-SuperfaceClient uses three files (also called Comlink) which together make the integration:
+OneClient uses three files (also called Comlink) which together make the integration:
 - **Profile** - describe business capabilities apart from the implementation details, what is expected as input and what will be the result.
 Profile name have optional scope before `/` and required name `[scope/]<name>`
 - **Provider** - Define a provider's API services and security schemes to use in a Comlink Map
 - **Map** - describe implementation details for fulfilling a business capability from a Comlink Profile

-To glue all the parts together, SuperfaceClient uses name and file structure convention.
+To glue all the parts together, OneClient uses name and file structure convention.

 ```
 .